 The Secretary of State laid a report ‘Royal Mail: Sale of Shares’ in Parliament on 10 July 2013 setting out the government’s decision to float shares on the London Stock Exchange (LSE) via an Initial Public Offering an IPO.

 On 12 September 2013, the government further announced its intention to float Royal Mail on the premium segment of the official list and the main market of the London Stock Exchange (LSE).
-On 27 September 2013 the IPO was launched, giving financial institutions and members of the public (either through direct application to government or through intermediaries) the opportunity to buy shares.
+On 27 September 2013, the Initial Public Offering (IPO) was launched, giving financial institutions and members of the public (either through direct application to government or through intermediaries) the opportunity to buy shares.
 The offer closed on 8 October and conditional trading on the LSE took place on the 15 October.
 Royal Mail entered the FTSE 100 group of companies in December 2013.

 There were some myths about what would happen as a result of the sale of shares in Royal Mail.
 The facts are set out in Royal Mail: mythbusters.

 Objectives for the sale of Royal Mail shares